V8 engine: United States

-The first automotive V8 engine to reach production was the 1914–1935 Cadillac L-Head engine introduced in the Type 51.
+The first automotive V8 engine to reach production was the 1914–1935 Cadillac L-Head engine introduced in the Type 51 model.
 The L-head had an alloy crankcase, a single iron casting for each cylinder block and head, side valves, a flat-plane crankshaft and a displacement of 314 cuin.
 An electric starter motor was used, eliminating the large engines being difficult to start with hand-cranking.

 The Cadillac engine was followed by a V8 model from Peerless (using an engine manufactured by an amusement park manufacturer) in 1915.

 The first American V8 production engine with overhead valves (a 'pushrod' engine) was used by the 1917 Chevrolet Series D. This engine used a counterweighted crankshaft, a detachable crossflow cylinder head, and had a displacement of 288 cuin.
-Production of the Series D models ceased in 1918.
+Production of the Series D models ended in 1918.

 The 1924 Cadillac Type V-63 was powered by the first American V8 to use a cross-plane crankshaft, which reduced vibrations.
 A year later, Peerless also introduced a cross-plane crankshaft V8.
 Other manufacturers producing V8 engines by the mid-1920s included Lincoln, Ferro, Northway (supplier to Cadillac), Cole (Indianapolis and Mississippi), Perkins (Detroit), Murray, Vernon, and Yale.

 A significant development in providing V8 engines in more affordable cars was the 1932 through 1954 Ford Flathead V8.
-The Flathead V8 reduced production costs by using a monobloc (or "en block") construction, where each cylinder bank is made from a single piece of cast metal.
+The Flathead V8 reduced production costs by using a monobloc (or "en bloc") construction, where each cylinder bank is made from a single piece of cast metal.
 The engine was fitted to the low-cost Ford Model 18 car, offering superior performance to its competitors.

-Demand for larger cars increased in the years following World War II and the wider bodies were well suited to the fitment of V8 engines.
+Demand for larger cars increased in the years following World War II, and the wider bodies were well suited to the fitment of V8 engines.
 This led to many manufacturers introducing overhead valve V8 engines, such as the 1949–1964 Oldsmobile Rocket engine, the 1949–1962 Cadillac 331 engine, the 1951–1958 Chrysler Firepower engine, the Studebaker's 1952 V8 engine, the 1953–1966 Buick Nailhead engine, the 1954–2002 Chevrolet small-block engine, the 1954–1963 Lincoln Y-block V8 engine, the 1955–1981 Pontiac V8 engine, and the 1956–1967 AMC Rambler engine.

-Engine displacements grew in conjunction with the expanding size of full-size cars through the 1950s to mid-1970s.
-This led to 'big block' engines such as:
+Engine displacements grew with the expanding size of full-size cars through the 1950s to mid-1970s.
+This led to 'big-block' engines such as: